-Brand Colors – Picking the Perfect Palette
+Brand Colours - Picking the Perfect Palette

 Emotions are powerful when it comes to making decisions and so, as a brand, you want to make sure that you are connecting emotionally to your customers.
-Since you can’t tell your complete brand story with just a logo, colors and the emotions they evoke are key components to expressing your brand’s personality and reaching your customer’s hearts.
+Since you can’t tell your complete brand story with just a logo, colours and the emotions they evoke are key components to expressing your brand’s personality and reaching your customer’s hearts.

-A look into color psychology
+A look into colour psychology

 Red: